-The simulated triangular magnetocapillary swimmer presented so far shows how its motion differs depending on the applied field frequency ω , properties of the interface or the swimmer size L. Compared to the experimental situation in which high in-plane cyclic bead rotations are observed (Fig. 6 in ref.
-[17]), the simulated swimmer never shows such type of motion since the propagation of θ in Fig. 6 is not periodic.
+The simulated triangular magnetocapillary swimmer presented so far shows how its motion differs depending on the applied field frequency ω , properties of the interface or the swimmer size L. Compared to the experimental situation in which high in-plane cyclic bead rotations are observed (Fig. 6 in Ref.
+[15]), the simulated swimmer never shows such type of motion since the propagation of θ in Fig. 6 is not periodic.
 Indeed, the strong in-plane bead rotations observed in the experiments point to more complex magnetic properties of the beads.

-For unraveling the magnetic properties of the beads a series of experiments was performed using a single particle placed at the interface and driven by an external magnetic field [18].
-Therein, the magnetic bead rotates under the application of a constant magnetic field in the plane of the interface when the field rapidly changes its orientation by 180° .
-Assuming that the magnetic moment is of paramagnetic nature, i.e. $\mu \sim B$, the associated magnetic torque on the particle should be zero $(\boldsymbol{T} \sim [\boldsymbol{\mu} \times \boldsymbol{B}] = 0)$ and cannot cause the particle to rotate around its own axes.
+For unraveling the magnetic properties of the beads, a series of experiments was performed using a single particle placed at the interface and driven by an external magnetic field [16].
+Therein, the magnetic bead rotates under the application of a constant magnetic field in the plane of the interface when the field rapidly changes its orientation by 180°.
+Assuming that the magnetic moment is of paramagnetic nature, i.e. $\mu \sim B$, the associated magnetic torque on the particle should be zero $(\mathbf{T} \sim [\boldsymbol{\mu} \times \boldsymbol{B}] = 0)$ and cannot cause the particle to rotate around its own axes.
 This fact leads to the hypothesis of the existence of a permanent internal magnetic moment that is randomly oriented when the particle is placed at the interface.
-Upon switching the field orientation from "+" to "-" the permanent internal magnetic moment follows the field and mechanically rotates the particle.
-Moreover, a correct linear scaling was experimentally observed for the maximum rotation frequency of the bead with respect to the magnetic field amplitude (Fig. 8 in ref.
-[18]).
+Upon switching the field orientation from "+" to "-", the permanent internal magnetic moment follows the field and mechanically rotates the particle.
+Moreover, a correct linear scaling was experimentally observed for the maximum rotation frequency of the bead with respect to the magnetic field amplitude (Fig. 8 in Ref.
+[16]).

-The origin of the small constant internal magnetic contribution in the particles is still under debate [18].
-Taking into account their size (diameters of several hundred micrometers) and almost perfect spherical form, it can be shown by exact numerical micromagnetic simulations (sect.
-5 in ref.
-[18]) that their net magnetic moment should be zero in the absence of an external field.
+The origin of the small constant internal magnetic contribution in the particles is still under debate [16].
+Taking into account their size (diameters of several hundred micrometers) and almost perfect spherical form, it can be shown by exact numerical micromagnetic simulations (Sec.
+5 in Ref.
+[16]) that their net magnetic moment should be zero in the absence of an external field.
 The latter should also be true in much larger systems, i.e. above diameters 1-3 μ m for which the micromagnetic simulations were performed.
-At large particle sizes (> 1 μ m) longranged magnetic dipolar interactions start favoring the formation of magnetic domains that are randomly oriented in space and their number grows upon reaching hundreds of micrometers.
-Considering that the particles are highly monodisperse in density [18], only two effects can cause the presence of a finite internal magnetic moment: i) defects at the boundaries of some magnetic domains (similar to the Barkhausen effect) and/or ii) the fabrication process of the magnetic beads.
-In the latter case, steel wires are originally cut into small cylinders, then pressed into spherical dies and finally rounded [18].
-We speculate that this process might induce additional magnetic anisotropies in the particles.
+At large particle sizes (> 1 μ m) long-ranged magnetic dipolar interactions start favouring the formation of magnetic domains that are randomly oriented in space and their number grows upon reaching hundreds of micrometers.